kernelci/kernelci-core/doc/schema-report.rst

             },
             "kernel": {
                 "type": "string",
-                "decsription": "The kernel name associated with the object" },
+                "description": "The kernel name associated with the object" },
             "type": {
                 "type": "string",